NOAA-ORR-ERD/PyGnome/InstallingWithAnaconda.rst

     python script_boston.py

-Each of the scripts exercised different features of py_gnome -- they are hopefully well commented to see how they work.
+Each of the scripts exercises different features of py_gnome -- they are hopefully well commented to see how they work.